midtownrulers/r1scraper/README.md

 ## Bounty Objective

-Create a Typescript program using Node.js and the Puppeteer library to scrape data from Rank One Sport districts.
+Create a Typescript program using Node.js to scrape data (parse the DOM) from Rank One Sport districts.
 The program should implement the Classes and Functions defined in the `scraper.d.ts` file that is attached below.

 [View scraper.d.ts](./scraper.d.ts)